SEND US A MESSAGE

 £16.14 – £26.99

 Nina Coltart’s final book is an inspiring collection of classic papers that embody the practice of English psychoanalysis in the independent tradition.
 Containing wisdom to be enjoyed and reflected upon for the trainee and experienced practitioner alike.
+This reissue of a classic work contains the original foreword from Christopher Bollas and a brand-new foreword from Dr Philip Kime.

 Paperback, e-Book, Print & e-Book